SacDeNoeuds/isomorphic-app-router/README.md

 You want some nested routing?
 Perfect, provide the history and a base path, you'll get the active route in return.

-You want to mix browser, hash and/or memory routing? no problem.
+You want to mix browser, hash and/or memory routing?
+Fine: provide a different history per-router.

-All in pure JS, testable with no framework, adaptable to every framework.
+All in pure JS, testable with no framework, adaptable to every framework.<br>
 Testable: No jsdom needed, no {your framework}-library, no nothing.
 Aim at that 3ms test 😉.

 Fully type-safe and type-driven for mad-typers.
-It comes with a double-function cost, but still worth it!
+It comes with a double-function cost, but still worth it!<br>
 Now you have the treat of typed path parameters :stuck_out_tongue:

 ## Contributing